toml-lang/toml/README.md

 }
 ```

-Attempting to define a normal keygroup with the same name as an already
+Attempting to define a normal table with the same name as an already established
-established array must produce an error at parse time.
+array must produce an error at parse time.

 ```toml
 # INVALID TOML DOC